makinacorpus/makina-states/doc/usage/quickstart/install_systemd.rst

 Install the image
 -------------------
-You can now proceed with the following section, :ref:`install_lxc_template`.
+You can now read and proceed with the following section, :ref:`install_lxc_template`.

 Note about firewalling
 ------------------------